Last Updated on Samuel Franklinby

 Tab 1 skills for your Archer build should be considered as follows:

 - Fist of Rage: Your main source of Strength and in turn accuracy on your Archer you’ll need to steadily invest in this talent as necessary to face your next foe.
-You can expect to need around 45 points to reach your next Archer job advancement and defeat the first boss which most people will complete around level 35.
-Placing points slowly here as you progress when the extra accuracy is needed is the optimal pathway here.
+You can expect to need around 35 to 45 points to reach your next Archer job advancement and defeat the first boss which most people will complete around level 35.
+Placing points slowly here as you progress when the extra accuracy is needed is the optimal pathway here so you don’t overcommit at the cost of damage.

 - Gilded Sword: Once you reach the 25-30 point investment in Sharpened Axe as noted above it’s time to switch to this talent until they are at least the same level.
-From this point onwards as noted above I recommend alternating points between the two talents from here onwards along with placing points into Fists of Rage whenever you need accuracy up until each is at level 50.
+From this point onwards as noted above I recommend alternating points between the two talents from here onwards up until each is at level 50 along with placing points into Fists of Rage.

 - Idle Shooting: Once you have a comfortable amount of skill points invested into your damage Idle Shooting is an effective method to enhance your AFK gains further for when you aren’t playing actively.
 Similar to the above Archer talents level 50 here is a good progression point for a 10% boost (while level 100 offers 13.33%).
-After 50 points I recommend you shift your focus back towards Sharpened Axe and Gilded Sword above.
+After 50 points I recommend you shift your focus back towards Sharpened Axe and Gilded Sword above until max and then acquire the talents noted below.

 Tab 2 skills for your Archer build should be considered as follows:

-- Piercing Arrow: The first active attack on this tab you’ll want a single point here to boost your damage output by placing this on your attack bar.
-No further point investment is required at this time.
+- Piercing Arrow: The first active attack on this tab you’ll want a single point here to boost your damage output by placing this on your attack bar although no further point investment is required initially.

 - Kung Fu Kick: Similar to the above active skill you’ll want to invest a single point here to boost the gains during active and AFK gameplay and leave it at level 1 for the time being.

 - Strafe: Another one of your active skills that earns a single point investment and gives a nice movement speed boost for map movement and mob killing.
-This skill will be staying at level 1 for the foreseeable future unless you are building a speed based bowman build later in your account progression.
+This skill will be staying at level 1 for the foreseeable future unless you are building a speed based bowman build later in your account progression which sky rockets how powerful it is.

-- Have Another: Any additional points after maxing High Polymer Limbs can be invested here with the chance to double attack being deadly in both AFK and Active play.
-As an easy to follow rule is to increase the rank of Piercing Arrow, Kung Fu Kick and Have Another equally from this point onwards.
+- Have Another: Any additional points after maxing High Polymer Limbs can be invested here with the chance to double attack being deadly in both AFK and active play.
+An easy to follow rule is to increase the rank of Piercing Arrow, Kung Fu Kick and Have Another equally from this point onwards until each is level 50 before moving to the talents below.